qlt315/qlt315.github.io/_includes/projects.md

   <div class="col-sm-9" style="position: relative;padding-right: 15px;padding-left: 20px;">
     <div class="title"><a href="assets/img/Yuang_COMMAG.jpg" target="_blank">  Statistical QoS Provisioning Analysis and Optimization in xURLLC</a></div>
     <div class="author">We investigate the fundamentals and performance tradeoffs of the neXt-generation ultra-reliable and lowlatency communication (xURLLC) from the perspective of stochastic network calculus (SNC).
-By leveraging and promoting SNC, we provide a quantitative statistical quality of service (QoS) provisioning analysis and derive the closed-form expression of lots of performance metrics in xURLLC networks.
+By leveraging and promoting SNC, we provide a quantitative statistical quality of service (QoS) provisioning analysis and derive the closed-form expression of some critical performance metrics in xURLLC networks.
 Based on the proposed theoretical framework, we design several low-complexity algorithms to optimize the xURLLC network performance metrics like energy efficiency, delay violation probability, etc.</div>
     <div class="periodical"><em></em></div>
   </div>
 </div>